Aliasmk/GranolaPods/README.md

-# GranolaPods :: Unity Module
+# GranolaPods :: Frontend Website, Backend Server, Unity Module Hardware and Firmware

 The Unity Module is an I2C-based modular control board for the GranolaPods smart trail-mix making machine.
 This was developed for University of Waterloo Mechatronics FYDP team #26.